adamprenosil/Clones/FUNCTIONS.md

 *It must contain exactly the same number of tuples for all the domain of the operation*

-A constant operation should be treated as a constant function of arity 1.
+A constant should be treated as a constant function of arity 1.
 Example:

 ```
 Zero 1